dwyl/image-classifier/README.md

 And run `mix deps.get`.

 **You will also need to install [`ffmpeg`](https://ffmpeg.org/)**.
-Indeed, `Bumblebee` uses `ffmpeg` under the hood to process audio files into tensors.
+`Bumblebee` uses `ffmpeg` under the hood to process audio files into tensors, but it uses it *as an external dependency*.

+And now we're ready to rock and roll! 🎸

 ### 1. Transcribe an audio recording